FIWARE/tutorials.IoT-over-IOTA/README.md

 ### MQTT-IOTA Gateway Southbound - Sample Code

-For the southbound traffic, the API Key and device id are extracted from the MQTT topic and moved into the IOTA payload.
+For the southbound traffic, the API Key and device ID are extracted from the MQTT topic and moved into the IOTA payload.
 The syntax of the IOTA payload (with `i`, `k` and `d` attributes) is based on the [Ultralight HTTP syntax](https://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#http-binding).
 The `message` is then persisted to the Tangle using an appropriate index: